adigunturu/ShapeSmith/README.md

 ## 1. You can add Freeform Shapes anywhere in the viewport.
 ![Alt Text](freeform.gif)

-## 2. You can also use any one of the faces in your scene to act as a support guide for making a new shape.
+## 2. You can also use any faces in your scene to act as a support guide for making a new shape.
 ![Alt Text](guided.gif)

+## ...
+## Many more new feature to come!